stan-dev/design-docs/designs/0027-adjoint-ode.md

 However, so far the adjoint method is commonly build into special purpose software as the method requires a fixed target functional.
-The integration of the adjoint ODE sensitivity method into a general puropse autodiff library as Stan math is presumably the first implementation of its kind.
+The integration of the adjoint ODE sensitivity method into a general purpose autodiff library as Stan math is presumably the first implementation of its kind.

 # Unresolved questions